 What does Spinal Decompression Cost and will Medical Insurance pay for it?

 In terms of time and money, Spinal Decompression Therapy is significantly less expensive than surgery.
 Until the doctor has evaluated you and determined if you are a candidate for this type of therapy, we cannot even begin to know what costs may be.

-Once it is determined that Spinal Decompression is an appropriate treatment for your condition, you will be scheduled for a series of 60-90 minute appointments.
-Each treatment session begins with cryotherapy (application of warmth) and a small survey about how you are feeling.
-The treatment continues with a number of Spinal Decompression cycles which takes 25-30 minutes.
-Your session ends with another application of cryotherapy (this time the application of cold).
-You will start with 2-3 treatments the first week or so with treatment intervals increasing as you progress.
+Once it is determined that Spinal Decompression is an appropriate treatment for your condition, you will be scheduled for a series appointments.
+Each treatment session begins with a warm-up and a small survey about how you are feeling.
+The treatment continues with a number of Spinal Decompression cycles which takes usually 15-30 minutes.
+Treatments may begin with several sessions each week and may decrease in frequency as you progress.

 As you progress, you will be instructed in gentle stretching exercises and walks of short duration will be encouraged.
 As you continue to improve your exercises will also progress from gentle stretching to core and lumbar stabilization and strengthening exercises.